-Central Institute for Research on Goat, Mathura
+Central Institute for Research on Goat (CIRG), Mathura

-Goat is known as 'Poor man's cow' in India and is a very important component in dry land farming system.
-In global scenario, India ranks second in terms of goat population andmeat production, and occupies top position in goat milk productions.
-Thechevon is one of the most widely preferred and consumed meat in India, and goat milk is also gaining importance due to its health promotingtraits.
+Goat is known as 'Poor man's cow' in India and is a very important component in the dryland farming system.
 Marginal or undulating lands unsuitable for other types of animals like cow or buffalo, goat is the best alternative.
-With very low investments goat rearing can be made in to a profitable venture for small and marginal farmers.
-Goat is a multi-functional animal and plays a significant role in the economy and nutrition of landless, small and marginal farmers of the country.
+With very low investments goat rearing can be made into a profitable venture for small and marginal farmers.
+Goat is a multifunctional animal and plays a significant role in the economy and nutrition of landless, small and marginal farmers of the country.
 Goats can efficiently survive on available shrubs and trees in adverse harsh environment in low fertility lands where no other crop can be grown.
 In pastoral and agricultural subsistence societies in India, goats are kept as a source of additional income and as an insurance against disaster.
-The CIRG is a research institute under Indian Council of Agricultural Research (ICAR) which is an autonomous body under Department of Agriculture Research and Education, Govt. of India.
-Makhdoom was Bull Rearing farm of Department of Animal Husbandry Govt. of UP.
-The Indian Veterinary Research Institute, Izatnagar, Bareilly, established a research centre after taking charge of "Bull Rearing Farm" in the month of Dec.
+The CIRG is a research institute under the Indian Council of Agricultural Research (ICAR) which is an autonomous body under the Department of Agriculture Research and Education, Govt. of India.
+Makhdoom was a Bull Rearing farm of the Department of Animal Husbandry Govt. of UP.
+The Indian Veterinary Research

+Institute, Izatnagar, Bareilly, established a research centre after taking charge of "Bull Rearing Farm" in the month of Dec.
 1975.
 Subsequently, it was awarded the status of 'National Goat Research Centre'.
 On 12th July 1979, it was upgraded to the level of Central Institute by ICAR, New Delhi.

-- 1. To learn advanced practices of goat industry. - To identify different breeds of goats for milk and meat production with respect to different agro climatic zones of India.
-3. To learn about the new technologies and practices. - To learn value chain in goatery business from fodder to consumer.
+- 1. To learn advanced practices of the goat industry - To identify different breeds of goats for milk and meat production with respect to different agro-climatic zones of India - 3.
+To learn about new technologies and practices - 4.
+To learn the value chain in goatry business from fodder to consumer

-- Central Institute for Research on Goat (CIRG), Mathura, Uttar Pradesh. - Visits to goat farms for practical exposure on industry. - 3.
-Visits to adjoining entrepreneurs and interaction with local farmers.
+- 1. Central Institute for Research on Goat (CIRG), Mathura, Uttar Pradesh - 2.
+Visits to goat farms for practical exposure on the industry - 3.
+Visits to adjoining entrepreneurs and interaction with local farmers

-- Adoption of advanced practices and use of improved goat breeds. - Awareness about feeding, diseases and pests and their management. - 3.
-Adoption of improved methods, techniques and practices in production, extension and marketing. - 4.
-To take up goat farming on a profitable basis.
+- 1. Adoption of advanced practices and the use of improved goat breeds - 2.
+Awareness about feeding, diseases and pests and their management - 3.
+Adoption of improved methods, techniques and practices in production, extension, and marketing - 4.
+To take up goat farming on a profitable basis

-- Travel from state capital to Mathura. - Overnight in Mathura.
+- Travel from the state capital to Mathura. - Overnight in Mathura.